-Silberman 1995 shows similar examples for some speakers).52 Henderson, however, does not show that having multiple wi particles is impossible, so the full pattern is unclear.
+ever, does not show that having multiple wi particles is impossible, so the full pattern is unclear.
 A possibility, nevertheless, is that the dialect discussed by Henderson should not be analyzed in the same manner as Patzún Kaqchikel.
 What this illustrates is that a unified analysis of all reported variation in the fronting particle might be too ambitious, but we hope to return to this issue in the future.

 At this juncture, then, let us turn to microvariation more broadly.
-The fronting particle occurs in all K'ichean languages: Kaqchikel (including colonial Kaqchikel; Matsumoto 2015), K'iche', Tz'utujil (San Juan, San Pedro, and Santiago dialects: Dayley 1985; García Ixmatá 1997; Mendes & Ranero 2017), Sipakapense (Barrett 1999; 2008), Sakapulteko (DuBois 1981; Mó Isém 2007), Uspanteko (Can Pixabaj 2007), Q'eqchi' (Berinstein 1984; Caz Cho 2000), and Poqom (Malchic Nicolás et al. 2000).53 There are two parameters governing the microvariation: (i) Whether the fronting particle is required, optional, or banned, and (ii) which adjuncts trigger the fronting particle.
+The fronting particle occurs in all K'ichean languages: Kaqchikel (including colonial Kaqchikel; Matsumoto 2015), K'iche', Tz'utujil (San Juan, San Pedro, and Santiago dialects: Dayley 1985; García Ixmatá 1997; Mendes & Ranero 2017), Sipakapense (Barrett 1999; 2008), Sakapulteko (DuBois 1981; Mó Isém 2007), Uspanteko (Can Pixabaj 2007), Q'eqchi' (Berinstein 1984; Caz Cho 2000), and Poqom (Malchic Nicolás et al. 2000).51 There are two parameters governing the microvariation: (i) Whether the fronting particle is required, optional, or banned, and (ii) which adjuncts trigger the fronting particle.

 Let us turn to (i) first.
-We are not the first to report the existence of optional uses of wi in Kaqchikel.54 Silberman 1995: 41 shows optional uses of wi for a Tecpán Kaqchikel speaker and Patal Majzul et al. 2000: 144-145 report optional uses of wi (without specifying the dialect).
+We are not the first to report the existence of optional uses of wi in Kaqchikel.52 Silberman 1995: 41 shows optional uses of wi for a Tecpán Kaqchikel speaker and Patal Majzul et al. 2000: 144-145 report optional uses of wi (without specifying the dialect).